levmv/mii/README.md

 So, conceptual purity, versatility, good design patterns - all this is not about mii :) But serving 100-300k visitors on 5 bucks vps without any fullpage cache?
 Easy! :)

-It had some original ideas, i.e. about organizing templates in blocks system with some naming conventions (for css).
+It had some original ideas, e.g. about organizing templates in blocks system with some naming conventions (for css), but it's not so hot in modern JS era.

-### Requirements

-Since mii 1.12: php8.1+.
-And php-mysqli for db (Arguable decision many years ago to support only mysql, but not once there were a need to migrate to another db in real project).